Student Activities Office

 Exploring, competing, serving, playing, climbing and worshiping: students in Houghton’s unique setting augment their central educational experience through participation in a vibrant community life.
-The Student Programs Office seeks to enrich the student experience through a varied program of activities.
+The Student Activities Office seeks to enrich the student experience through a various means.
 Some of our activities encourage service, some contribute to the educational mission of Houghton College and others are for pure fun.
-Students have the opportunity to cultivate their leadership skills, to participate in cultural, athletic, co-curricular and spiritual programs and to join or lead one of 30+ campus clubs and organizations (see below).
-In addition to a wide variety of campus activities, Houghton’s 1300 acres of woodland offers rich opportunities for exploring on horseback, cross-country skis and hiking trails.
+Students have the opportunity to cultivate their leadership skills, to participate in cultural, athletic, co-curricular and spiritual opportunities and to join or lead one of 30+ campus clubs and organizations (see below).
+In addition to a wide variety of options, Houghton’s 1300 acres of woodland offers rich opportunities for exploring on horseback, cross-country skis and hiking trails.
 Our ropes and initiatives course is used for physical education, leadership development and draws visitors from around Western New York.

 Our rural location both contributes to and necessitates one of the greatest distinctives of our students' experience - a dynamic, residential campus community.
-It is the goal of the Student Programs Office to offer and oversee a comprehensive and vibrant array of activities and opportunities which reflect the ethos of our academic community.
+It is the goal of the Student Activities Office to offer and oversee a comprehensive and vibrant array of experiences and opportunities which reflect the ethos of our academic community.

 Campus Activities Board (CAB)

-Coordinated by the Student Programs Office, this board works with groups across campus to coordinate a wide array of quality on-campus entertainment reflecting the Christian character and geographic setting of our community.
+Coordinated by the Student Activities Office, this board works with groups across campus to coordinate a wide array of quality on-campus entertainment reflecting the Christian character and geographic setting of our community.

 The Van Dyk Lounge is first and foremost for the use and enjoyment of Houghton College students, employees, and alumni.
 The Campus Center lower level has foosball games, pool, and table tennis that are available for college student use.